 - HAI parties organized by the Producer on behalf of HAI

-- Mini-Workshops led by a certified Mini-Workshop Leader or HAI Producer assigned leader
+- Introduction to Intimacy Workshops led by a certified Intoduction to Intimacy Workshop Leader or HAI Producer assigned leader

 - Support Groups and HAI Connects led by certified HAI Presenters or HAI Producer assigned presenter

 - Holiday Party organized by a HAI Producer

 - Scholarship Auction

 - Love Fest organized by a HAI Producer